DaywisonSilva/prime_video_clone/readme.md

 # Welcome to Prime Video App Clone

-To run this project run your terminal:
+To install dependencies run your terminal:

 ```bash
 yarn